Maryland Estate & Trust Tax Returns: What Every Executor in Frederick County Needs to Know

 Closely Held Business Valuations

-Estates including family businesses or professional practices require specialized estate tax preparation near Frederick.
-Valuation discounts for lack of marketability or minority interests can significantly impact tax liability, but these require professional documentation and support.
+Estates including family businesses or professional practices require specialized estate tax preparation.
+Valuation discounts for lack of marketability or minority interests can significantly reduce tax liability, but these require professional documentation and defensible support.

 Farm and Agricultural Property